Here’s a Flutter Dev Development CheatSheet to help you with key concepts, commands, and code snippets:

 - Use

-to rebuild only necessary parts.class SpinAnimation extends StatelessWidget { final AnimationController controller; SpinAnimation({required this.controller}); @override Widget build(BuildContext context) { return AnimatedBuilder( animation: controller, builder: (_, child) { return Transform.rotate( angle: controller.value * 6.28, child: child, // Child won't rebuild ); }, child: Icon(Icons.refresh), ); } }
+AnimatedBuilderorAnimatedWidgetto rebuild only necessary parts.class SpinAnimation extends StatelessWidget { final AnimationController controller; SpinAnimation({required this.controller}); @override Widget build(BuildContext context) { return AnimatedBuilder( animation: controller, builder: (_, child) { return Transform.rotate( angle: controller.value * 6.28, child: child, // Child won't rebuild ); }, child: Icon(Icons.refresh), ); } } - Profile Animations:

 flutter run --profile